BlenderCN-Org/UnityCustom3rdPartyToolsLocations/README.md

 In order to provide Unity with the path to the custom executable, the plugin hooks into the `FindExecutableW()` function.
 Unity uses this to find the program responsible for opening specific files, like .blend files.
 By hijacking the invocation the plugin can just return a custom executable locations when it sees fit, like the custom blender executable path when Unity wants to open a .blend file.

+## How to build

+- Clone the repo
+- Open `UnityCustom3rdPartyToolsLocations.sln`
+- Build the project for x64 Release
+- Copy the plugin DLL from `UnityCustom3rdPartyToolsLocations\Release\UnityCustom3rdPartyToolsLocationsPlugin.dll` into your Unity project

 ## License

 This project is licensed under the [MIT](LICENSE) license.